joamaro97/configure-ad/README.md

 <h1>Active Directory Configuration Steps </h1>
-Now that I have installed Active Directory, I will be configuring i.
-For this part, I am going to allow access to a client while also creating user accounts to mimic a usual active directory ecosystem <br />
+Now, with Active Directory installed, we can proceed with configuring it.
+For this part, I will allow access to a client (which would be through the other VM) while also creating user accounts to mimic a usual active directory ecosystem <br />

 </p>